unitaryfund/mitiq/docs/source/guide/pt-1-intro.md

 from cirq.devices.noise_model import GateSubstitutionNoiseModel

 def get_noise_model(x_rotation: float) -> GateSubstitutionNoiseModel:
-    """Substitute each C-Z and C-NOT gate in the circuit with the gate itself followed by an Rx rotation on the output qubits
+    """Substitute each CZ and CNOT gate in the circuit with the gate itself followed by an Rx rotation on the output qubits.
     """
     def noisy_c_gate(op):
         if isinstance(op.gate, (CZPowGate, CXPowGate)):